A talented musician and composer, David Butler has been teaching piano for over 36 years.

 While several of his former students are now accomplished musicians, Mr. Butler appreciates the value of any level of musical interest and enjoyment on the part of his students.
 Whether they aspire to a professional level or simply wish to explore their musical potential, Mr. Butler can customize a program that’s just right for each student.

 Mr. Butler’s wide range of life experiences includes seven years of radio ad sales, performing original material in a rock band, and composing various works for public performance.
-Mr. Butler’s music spans a wide spectrum from his New Wave Ballet, the ‘Vicious Circle”, which was performed at the Paderewski Train Station in 1981, to ‘Three Nocturnes for Piano’ performed at SUNY@Fredonia in 1991.
-His ‘Nocturne for String Orchestra’ was permiered by the Ars Nova Ensemble String Players in 1995 at Trocaire College.
+Mr. Butler’s own music spans a wide spectrum from his New Wave Ballet, the ‘Vicious Circle”, which was performed at the Paderewski Train Station in 1981, to ‘Three Nocturnes for Piano’ performed at SUNY@Fredonia in 1991.
+His ‘Nocturne for String Orchestra’ was premiered by the Ars Nova Ensemble String Players in 1995 at Trocaire College.
 He also has commendations from masters such as Dave Brubeck.
 Mr. Butler is currently composing sacred choral and orchestral music for the Catholic Church.

 Mr. Butler enjoys camping, back packing and mountain hiking with his family in the Adirondacks, climbing 31of the 46 High Peaks.
 He also enjoys sketching, skiing and fishing.